-1.49 Where a firm has a US listing, or has activities in, or linked to, the USA, whether through a branch, subsidiary, associated company or correspondent banking relationship, there is a risk that the application of US AML/CTF and financial sanctions regimes may apply to the non-US activities of the firm.
+1.49 Where a firm has a listing, or activities in, or linked to, certain overseas jurisdictions, whether through a branch, subsidiary, associated company or correspondent banking relationship, or where a firm deals in another jurisdiction's currency, there is a risk that the application of that jurisdiction's AML/CTF and financial sanctions regimes may apply to the non-domestic activities of the firm.
 Senior management should take advice on the extent to which the firm's activities may be affected in this way.